b18jenli/boxinatorApp/README.md

 ## Getting started

-1. Pull the project from Github.
+1. Pull the project from Github and put it in your computers localhost directory (ususally htdocs or user > sites on MacOS)
 2. Open MySQL Workbench
     > Connect lo localhost
-    > Create database 'boxinator' and table 'boxes'.
+    > Create database 'boxinator' and Remember 'hostname', 'username' and 'password' to your localhost.
+    > Create table 'boxes'.
 It should look like this:

     ```
     id              int PRIMARY KEY